heribertmsb/MMM-MuellBonn/README.md

 ## Installation

-1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/leabs/MMM-urbandictionary.git`
+1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/heribertmsb/MMM-MuellBonn`
 2. Open your config file in `config/config.js` and add the module to the modules array like so:

 ```
 modules: [
     ...Other Modules Here...,
     {
-        module: 'MMM-urbandictionary',
+        module: 'MMM-MuellBonn',
         position: 'top_right',
     }
 ]
 ```

-_Note_: The custom CSS for this module (`style.css`) is located in the `MMM-urbandictionary` folder and is set for a width of `420px`.
+_Note_: The custom CSS for this module (`style.css`) is located in the `MMM-MUellBonn` folder and is set for a width of `420px`.
 This value may have to be adjusted for your mirror and preferred location for the module.